Sumitbansal-01/s3-encryptor-uploader/README.md

 # s3-encryptor-uploader

-This module allows you to easily and securely upload the data on Amazon S3.
+16214186This module allows you to easily and securely upload the data on Amazon S3.
 By this, you can encrypt and decrypt the data, upload and download the data from S3 and also you can do encryption,  compression, and upload together.

-### Examples
+## Examples

 Below are some examples.

-###### Encryption
+#### Encryption

 Performing encryption on the data, while also compressing the data in between